 - Full lining

-- Include at least two of the following design components on the outside of the coat: yoke, design/style lines, vent(s) or slit(s), belt with tabs, pleats, gathers, extra pockets, epaulettes, etc. Competitors must identify their two main design changes during orientation.
+- Include at least two of the following design components on the outside of the coat: yoke, design/style lines, vent(s) or slit(s), belt with tabs, pleats, gathers, extra pockets, epaulettes, etc. Competitors must identify their two main design changes on their technical drawing.

+- All darts must be transferred and/or manipulated.

 - At least 1 pocket (patch, double welt, or single welt)

-- 4 snaps
+- 2 buttons or 2 snaps

-- Industry standard hem
+- Industry standard hem treatment

-- Two accessories (from the optional supply list) on the outside of the coat.
+- Two accessories (from the optional supply list) at least one of them must be on the outside of the coat

 - Competitors must NOT alter the following mandatory components of the coat block when creating the pattern, and the final construction must reflect the dimensions of the pattern:

 - o Sleeve Cap

 - Armhole shape

-- o Shoulder length
+- Shoulder length

-- Collar and lapel
+- Two-piece Collar/Collar Stand and lapel

-- $\circ$ Neckline
+- Neckline

-- Centre front of front piece
+- Section of front piece with buttons and collar

-- length of the coat
+- Length of the coat must finish a min. of 1 meter at the center back

-Skills Canada Note: The national project will require a mandatory vent with mitred corner, dart transfers and/or manipulation (the block will have darts), 2 bound buttonholes, 2 identical pockets (randomly drawn at the competition) and at least 2 design details of the competitor's choice.
+Skills Canada Note: The national project will require a mandatory vent with mitred corner, 2 bound buttonholes, shoulder pads, sleeve heads, 2 identical pockets (type randomly drawn at the competition) and at least 2 design details of the competitor's choice.
 At the national level, all pattern drafting will be done at the competition.